harvinder-power/chess_neural_network/README.md

 # Tic-Tac-Toe

 ## Introduction
-Variant of the classic game Tic-Tac-Toe to incorporate temporal difference based learning.
+Variant of the classic game Tic-Tac-Toe to incorporate Temporal Difference Reinforcement Learning.
 In brief, the computer creates a lookup table which it uses to choose its next move.
-However, it randomly decides to explore new probabilities to determine if it provides a significant advantage in further play, with a feedback loop to reinforce this action.
+However, it randomly decides to explore new states to avoid falling into the trap of only visiting familiar states.
+We hope to prevent our Tic Tac Toe bot from experiencing blissful ignorance when navigating the state space!

+## Literature
+This code is based upon the Tic Tac Toe example from Chapter 1 of [_Reinforcement Learning: An Introduction_](http://people.inf.elte.hu/lorincz/Files/RL_2006/SuttonBook.pdf) by Sutton and Barto.

+The learning equation powering this code is the Temporal Difference update equation:

+$V(s) = V(s) + \alpha [V(s') - V(s)]$

+## Platforms
+Our code thus far has only been tested on Mac OSX.
+It is safe to assume it will also work on Linux and Windows but if you have problems on other platforms, please raise an issue or submit a Pull Request if you know the fix!

 ## Initialisation
 To use this game, the following packages have to be installed - numpy, itertools, pickle, h5py.
-These can be done through the following commands in terminal:
+This can be achieved by running the following commands in terminal:

 ```
 >> sudo easy_install pip